 Yet another office building.
-This one for the purposes of giving to charity… or people giving money to the church.
-Not sure which but i doubt there is anything here.
+This one for the purposes of giving to charity or for people giving money to the church.
+Not sure which but I doubt there is anything here.

 Papal Church of St Anne: (Santa Anna in Vaticano)

 Yet another church.
-This is the one that’s the parish church for the Vatican… which is odd considering they have several chapels and a very big basilica… Apparently its where the Vicar General to the vatican works… who deals with the spiritual needs of the Vatican… (In a place full of cardinals and THE POPE?) and the spiritual needs of people visiting… (Again… the place is full of cardinals… why not have a rostra or something?
+This is the one that’s the parish church for the Vatican.
+Apparently its where the Vicar General to the Vatican works.
+He deals with the spiritual needs of the Vatican (In a place full of cardinals and THE POPE?) and the spiritual needs of people visiting… (Again… The place is full of cardinals… Why not have a rostra or something?
 It has to be easier!)

 Barracks of the Swiss Guard